 Don’t invest unless you’re prepared to lose all the money you invest.
 This is a high‑risk investment and you are unlikely to be protected if something goes wrong.
 Take 2 mins to learn more.

-QantX Ltd is an investment firm focused on IP-led technology investments across deep tech, cleantech, life sciences, advanced materials, and related sectors.
-Our operations are based in the United Kingdom.
+QantX Ltd is a UK-based investment firm focused on IP-led technology investments across deep tech, cleantech, life sciences, and advanced materials.
+The Company identifies, evaluates, and manages investments in early-stage businesses, with a primary focus on the South and South West of the United Kingdom.

 - Professional advisers (legal, accounting, tax, and regulatory)